tgruenert/helm-ct-kind/README.md

 without any external dependancies.
 It should be possible to deploy this container in a kubernetes environment for testing within a CI/CD pipeline.

-Thank you for the main work to (Jie Yu)[https://github.com/jieyu] with her great (article)[https://d2iq.com/blog/running-kind-inside-a-kubernetes-cluster-for-continuous-integration].
+Thank you for the main work to [Jie Yu](https://github.com/jieyu) with her great [article](https://d2iq.com/blog/running-kind-inside-a-kubernetes-cluster-for-continuous-integration).
 Here container is base image for this one.

-And thank you for (chart-testing)[https://github.com/helm/chart-testing].
+This container is also using [chart-testing](https://github.com/helm/chart-testing).

 ## Running